trujunzhang/App-1.4.26-2-fixed/README.md

     * If you get the error `Could not find 'bundler'`, install the bundler gem first: `gem install bundler` and try again.
     * If you are using MacOS and get the error `Gem::FilePermissionError` when trying to install the bundler gem, you're likely using system Ruby, which requires administrator permission to modify.
 To get around this, install another version of Ruby with a version manager like [rbenv](https://github.com/rbenv/rbenv#installation).
 * Before installing iOS dependencies, you need to obtain a token from Mapbox to download their SDKs.
 Please run `npm run configure-mapbox` and follow the instructions.
-    * For help with MapBox token, you can see [this Slack thread](https://ieatta.slack.com/archives/C01GTK53T8Q/p1692740856745279?thread_ts=1692322511.804599&cid=C01GTK53T8Q)
+    * For help with MapBox token, you can see [this Slack thread](https://expensify.slack.com/archives/C01GTK53T8Q/p1692740856745279?thread_ts=1692322511.804599&cid=C01GTK53T8Q)
 * To install the iOS dependencies, run: `npm install && npm run pod-install`
-* If you are an Ieatta employee and want to point the emulator to your local VM, follow [this](https://stackoverflow.com/c/ieatta/questions/7699)
+* If you are an Expensify employee and want to point the emulator to your local VM, follow [this](https://stackoverflow.com/c/expensify/questions/7699)
 * To run a on a **Development Simulator**: `npm run ios`
 * Changes applied to Javascript will be applied automatically, any changes to native code will require a recompile

-If you want to run the app on an actual physical iOS device, please follow the instructions [here](https://github.com/Ieatta/App/blob/main/contributingGuides/HOW_TO_BUILD_APP_ON_PHYSICAL_IOS_DEVICE.md).
+If you want to run the app on an actual physical iOS device, please follow the instructions [here](https://github.com/Expensify/App/blob/main/contributingGuides/HOW_TO_BUILD_APP_ON_PHYSICAL_IOS_DEVICE.md).

 ## Running the Android app 🤖
 * Before installing Android dependencies, you need to obtain a token from Mapbox to download their SDKs.
 Please run `npm run configure-mapbox` and follow the instructions.
 If you already did this step for iOS, there is no need to repeat this step.
 * Go through the official React-Native instructions on [this page](https://reactnative.dev/docs/environment-setup?guide=native&platform=android) to start running the app on android.
-* If you are an Ieatta employee and want to point the emulator to your local VM, follow [this](https://stackoverflow.com/c/ieatta/questions/7699)
+* If you are an Expensify employee and want to point the emulator to your local VM, follow [this](https://stackoverflow.com/c/expensify/questions/7699)
 * To run a on a **Development Emulator**: `npm run android`
 * Changes applied to Javascript will be applied automatically, any changes to native code will require a recompile